KnudsenMorten/AzLogDcrIngestPS/README.md

 ```

+## Step 3 - Run demos

-3. You can now run the different sections in the script and see the demos.
+You can now run the different sections in the script and see the demos.
 The demos will use most functions in AzLogDcrIngestPS

 Start by running lines 1-275, which will load the initial header and build variables